Florida is a wonderful place to immigrate to from another country. After a few years, this place is home and you want to stay indefinitely.

 To apply for naturalization, you must pass eligibility requirements and follow a few steps.

 Steps to take to qualify for the naturalization process

 The U.S. Citizenship and Immigration Services requires applicants for naturalization to have good moral character and speak, write and read English.
 Additionally, you must have had a green card for the past five years and had a continuous residence.

-Once you determine you are not already a citizen, you can start the application in the state you have lived for the past three months.
+Once you determine you are not already a citizen and qualify for the naturalization process, you can start the application in the state you have lived for the past three months.
 You need to complete Form N-400 and submit it to the USCIS.
 Some applicants must also provide fingerprints.

 Afterward, you have to complete an interview, which is essentially a test.
 The USCIS then mails you their decision.
 If approved, you then take the Oath of Allegiance.

 Naturalization testing overview

 You must pass the naturalization test before being granted citizenship.
 This test consists of multiple parts that require you to have a basic understanding of civics and English.
 In some cases, you may qualify for a waiver or exemption.